AlibabaCloudDocs/gpdb/intl.en-US/GANOS/Best practice/Trajectory best practices.md

 ## Use appropriate partitioned tables

 The amount of trajectory data in a database keeps increasing along with the continuous use of the database.
 As a result, a larger number of database indexes are created and data queries slow down.
-You can use table partitioning to decrease the data size of a single table.
+In this case, you can use partitioned tables to decrease the data size of a single table.

-For more information about table partitioning, see [Table partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html) in the PostgreSQL documentation.
+For more information about table partitioning, visit [Table partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html) in the PostgreSQL documentation.

 ## Reduce the use of string-type attribute fields

 A large number of string-type attribute fields in trajectory data lead to a waste of the storage space and performance deterioration.

 -   If string-type attribute fields have fixed values, they can be converted into integers.
 We recommend that you convert the data type in code.
--   If string-type attribute fields are required, you can set a default length for them to save space.
+-   If string-type attribute fields are required, you can set a default length for the fields to save space.

-    To set a default length for string-type attribute fields, do as follows:
+    To set a default length for string-type attribute fields, execute the following statement:

     ```
     -- Set the default length of string-type attribute fields to 32.